JoshMLeslie/Memegur/README.md

 ## Description

-ToMemeOrNot is an [Imgur](https://www.imgur.com) clone, operating as a single page app, built in approx. 120 hours over the span of 10 days.
+<a href="https://tomemeornot.herokuapp.com/" target="_blank">ToMemeOrNot</a> is an [Imgur](https://www.imgur.com) clone, operating as a single page app, built in approx. 120 hours over the span of 10 days.

 * For the unfamiliar, this app allows users to:
     * create a new, secured account